Travel the Old Burma Road from China to Myanmar

 Through magnificent landscapes along the winding section of the Old Burma Road you reach first the impressive and fertile Nujiang Valley.
-Nujiang River (in Burma Thanlwin or Salween) flows from Tibet through China and Myanmar, where it empties into Lake Andaman after flowing 2,800 km.
+Nujiang River (in Burma Thanlwin or Salween) flows from Tibet through China and Myanmar, where it empties into the Andaman Sea after flowing 2,800 km.

 You cross over Nujiang River and continue your journey throughout the impressive Gaoligong Massif to Tengchong.

 Day 7: TENGCHONG - RUILI

 The area around Tengchong is known for its seismological activity.
 The city is surrounded by more than 90 extinct volcanoes, and the many hot water springs are popular destinations for the Chinese.